 Upon successful completion of status transfer to the link, status bits S[0:3] shall be zeroed.
+The PHY shall also clear ARB_RESET_GAP and SUBACTION_GAP whenever it asserts Grant or Receive on Ctl[0:1] whether or not this status information has been successfully transferred to the link.

-NOTE-The PHY clears ARB_RESET_GAP and SUBACTION_GAP upon any transition out of state A0: Idle (see figure 7-19)-whether or not this status information has been successfully transferred to the link.
+NOTE The PHY clears ARB_RESET_GAP and SUBACTION_GAP upon any transition out of state A0: Idle (see figure 7-19) whether or not this status information has been successfully transferred to the link.